 2013 – 2017 Bachelor of Science in Chemistry, University of Nevada, Reno Nevada

 Course Curriculum: Physics, Biochemistry, Calculus, Chemistry, Computer Science, Engineering Physics, Geometry

 2012 Certification in Molecular Pathology, University of Minnesota Moorhead, MN

 2011 Chemistry and Microbiology Laboratory Certification, Harvard University, Boston, MA

-What to Write in a Biologist Resume Skills Section
+Biologist Resume Skills

 Along with the technical skills required in the field of biology, soft skills are also taken into consideration.
 Soft skills refer to the personality traits or abilities that indicate to the hiring manager that you are a good fit as a Biologist.
 Take care to incorporate these into your summary, or profile, and into your accomplishments.
 Here, you focus on the biology skills that make you a well above average research assistant.
 It is essential to get this right:

 Make one master list of all the job skills you have, in other words, both the soft skills and hard skills, technical skills, and any skills you've got hidden in your lab coat pocket.